mrloop/race-ext-react/README.md

 # ⚙ race-ext-react

 The orginal race-ext was build using an early beta of [glimmerjs](https://glimmerjs.com/).
 This is a spike in [reactjs](https://reactjs.org).
+See original blog post [here](https://blog.mrloop.com/javascript/glimmerjs/2017/11/01/know-the-competition.html)

 Web Extension to retrieve britishcycling.org.uk/events entrants ordered by regional and national rankings